Malware-Research/Resources/README.md

  - Want to know more about Process Injection, anti-analysis techniques, packers, and how to unpack them?
 Check out [OALabs’ YouTube channel](https://www.youtube.com/channel/UC--DwaiMV-jtO-6EvmKOnqg).

  - Want to know more about file formats or hash collisions?
 Check [Corkami’s GitHub repositories](https://github.com/corkami).

+ - If you skills are enough advanced and you're really curious about APT groups then you'll have fun analyzing these samples used by most famous APTs groups: [Malware Collection] (iec56w4ibovnb4wc.onion.si)  .
+Please be careful, these samples are armed!!

+ - If you want to share your samples or you need some IoCs for your research then take a look here: [CyberSaiyan Sharing Platform] (https://github.com/CyberSaiyanIT/InfoSharing/blob/master/README.md#componente-consumer) It's in Italian but english version is coming soon

 ### Blogs